 \section{AP with BERT on GLUE}

-In order to analyze the sparseness of BERT on GLUE tasks~\citep{wang2018glue}, we study the vanilla BERT architecture `bert-base-cased', taken the from Huggingface's Transformers library~\citep{Wolf2019HuggingFacesTS}, and we apply our AP method on top of it.
-We train on the following GLUE tasks: MNLI~\citep{williams-etal-2018-broad}, QQP~\citep{qqp}, STS-B~\citep{cer-etal-2017-semeval}, SST-2~\citep{socher-etal-2013-recursive}, RTE~\citep{Bentivogli09thefifth}, MRPC~\citep{dolan-brockett-2005-automatically}, QNLI~\citep{rajpurkar-etal-2016-squad}, CoLA~\citep{Warstadt_2019}.
-For each task, we fine-tune the BERT model on a single GPU for 3 epochs with a learning rate of 2e-5 and a batch size of 32.
-The maximum length of the input sequences is 128.
-Since the datasets are small, we run each of our experiments with 5 different random seeds to capture the mean and the standard deviation of the results.
+In order to analyze the sparseness of BERT on GLUE tasks~\citep{wang2018glue}, we study the vanilla BERT architecture \texttt{bert-base-cased}, and we apply our AP method on top of it.
+We train on the standard GLUE tasks with searched hyperparameters listed in Appendix~\ref{sec:glue}.

 In Table~\ref{table:bert} and Figure~\ref{fig:visualization_ap}(c), we present the results of our experiments.
-Generally, we observe that we can perform attention pruning on BERT heads and maintain accuracy comparable to the baseline.
+Generally, we observe that we can perform attention pruning on BERT heads, while maintaining the performance.
 For example, AP \rev{with $p=20$ loses only 1.00} points absolute on average compared to the baseline $p=0$ model.
-Another significant observation is that, in some GLUE tasks, we can prune even more than 50\% of the attention weights by maintaining competitive scores, e.g.,~MNLI, \rev{QNLI, QQP, SST-2,} SST-B. For the rest of the tasks, RTE, MRPC and CoLA, we maintain reasonable performance by pruning a sizable fraction of the attention weights.
+Another important observation is that, for some GLUE tasks, we can prune even more than 50\% of the attention weights while maintaining competitive scores, e.g., for MNLI, \rev{QNLI, QQP, SST-2,} and SST-B. For the remaining tasks ---RTE, MRPC and CoLA---, we maintain reasonable performance by pruning a sizable fraction of the attention weights.

 \rev{